5 Ways In Which Blockchain is Underutilised

 What is Blockchain Technology?

-Blockchain technology is predominantly seen as running parallel to the banking industry because of the nature of traceable transactions, but there is a range of underutilised ways that this kind of technology can be used.
+Blockchain technology is predominantly seen as running parallel to the banking industry because of the nature of traceable transactions, but there is a range of underutilised ways where blockchain technology can be used.

 Digital Voting is a way that voter fraud could be reduced by using blockchain technology.
 The blockchain offers the option to vote digitally and is more effective than other standard methods of digital voting because it holds more transparency and would be truly accurate because of its unchangeable nature.
 Regulators would be able to see any changes that were made if any type of fraud had been attempted.